 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit Sage’s Manuscript Submission Guidelines.

 Mathematical: All vectors and matrices should be shown in bold type.
 Avoid confusion between ambiguous characters and take care to ensure that subscripts and superscripts are clear.
 Numbers below 10 should be written out in the text unless used in conjunction with units (e.g. three apples, 4 kg).
 Full points (not commas) should be used for decimals.
 For numbers less than one, a nought should be inserted before the decimal point.
 Equations should be numbered sequentially throughout the document, with labels on the right hand side of the page.

-This journal is able to host approved supplemental materials online, alongside the full-text of articles.
-Supplemental files will be subjected to peer-review alongside the article.
-For more information please refer to SAGE’s Guidelines for Authors on Supplemental Files.
+This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
+For more information please refer to our guidelines on submitting supplementary files.

-Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Editorial Office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Proceedings of the Institution of Mechanical Engineers, Part C: Journal of Mechanical Engineering Science editorial office as follows:

-SAGE Publications Ltd
+Sage Publications Ltd

 1 Oliver's Yard, 55 City Road